junxit/us-congress-bills-110/bill.md

 ## § 3.
 Use of Department of Veterans Affairs facilities as voter registration agencies

 The Secretary of Veterans Affairs shall permit a State to designate facilities of the Department of Veterans Affairs located in such State as voter registration agencies under section 7 of the National Voter Registration Act of 1993 (42 U.S.C.
-1973gg–5).
+1973gg–5) solely for the purposes of providing voter registration services under such section to individuals receiving services or assistance from the facility (or applying to receive services or assistance from the facility).

 ## § 4.
 Assistance with absentee ballots

-In addition to the duties required under section 7 of the National Voter Registration Act of 1993 (42 U.S.C.
-1973gg–5), any facility of the Department of Veterans Affairs designated as a voter registration agency under section 3 shall—
+In addition to the services required to be provided under section 7 of the National Voter Registration Act of 1993 (42 U.S.C.
+1973gg–5), any facility of the Department of Veterans Affairs which is designated as a voter registration agency under section 3 shall, with respect to the individuals for whom the facility is required to provide such services—

 - **(1)** provide information relating to the opportunity to request an absentee ballot;
-- **(2)** make available absentee ballot applications and absentee ballots upon request, as well as assistance in completing such applications and ballots;, except that nothing in this paragraph may be construed to waive any requirement under State or local law regarding an individual’s eligibility to receive an absentee ballot or vote by absentee ballot in any election; and
+- **(2)** make available absentee ballot applications and, upon request, assistance in completing such applications and absentee ballots, except that nothing in this paragraph may be construed to waive any requirement under State or local law regarding an individual’s eligibility to receive an absentee ballot or vote by absentee ballot in any election; and
 - **(3)** work with local election officials to ensure the proper delivery of absentee ballot applications and absentee ballots.

 ## § 5.
 Information provided by nonpartisan organizations

-The Secretary of Veterans Affairs shall permit a meaningful opportunity for nonpartisan organizations to provide voter registration information and assistance at facilities of the Department of Veterans Affairs.
+The Secretary of Veterans Affairs shall permit a meaningful opportunity, including reasonable time, place, and manner restrictions, for nonpartisan organizations to provide voter registration information and assistance at facilities of the Department of Veterans Affairs.

 ## § 6.
 Assistance provided by election officials at Department of Veterans Affairs facilities